ani03sha/microgpt-java/docs/CONCEPTS.md

 ## 1. Problem Statement: Language Modeling

-The goal is simple: **given a sequence of characters, predict the next character**.
+The goal of this project is simple: **given a sequence of characters, predict the next character**.

 We train on a list of names (e.g. `emma`, `olivia`, `noah`).
-After training, the model generates new names that look plausible, thus, it has learned the statistical patterns of how characters follow each other in names.
+After training, the model generates new names that look plausible.
+Thus, the model learns statistical patterns of how characters follow each other in names.

 **Why names?** They are short, structured enough to show real learning, but simple enough to train from scratch in minutes.